Developing Walkthrough guides

 Engagement conditions focus on customer interaction with the current guide or related guides.

-Occurrence conditions focus on the frequency of views or interactions with these guides.
+Occurrence conditions focus on the frequency of views or interactions with the current guide.

-Lastly, select which step the guide displays after confirming whether your defined conditions are true or false.
+Select which guide step Adopt displays after confirming whether your defined conditions are true or false.

 Last updated